manuelarte/TeamBuiltingUsers/readme.md

-# Microservice TeamBuiltingCore
+# Microservice TeamBuiltingUsers

-This microservice contains the information related to the teams and players.
+This microservice contains the information related to the users.

 # Endpoints available